Unveiling DexCom (DXCM)'s Value: Is It Really Priced Right? A Co

 Understanding the GF Value

-Our analysis indicates that DexCom (DXCM, Financial) is significantly undervalued.
-With its share price significantly below the GF Value Line, DexCom's future returns are likely to be high.
+According to this method, DexCom (DXCM, Financial) appears to be significantly undervalued.
+The GF Value estimates the stock's fair value at $143.99, significantly higher than its current price.
 This suggests that the long-term return of DexCom's stock is likely to be much higher than its business growth.

-Examining a company's financial strength is crucial to avoid the risk of permanent capital loss.
-DexCom's cash-to-debt ratio stands at 1.08, ranking worse than 64.18% of 843 companies in the Medical Devices & Instruments industry.
-The overall financial strength of DexCom is 7 out of 10, indicating fair financial health.
+Investing in companies with poor financial strength can lead to a higher risk of permanent loss of capital.
+DexCom's cash-to-debt ratio of 1.08 is worse than 63.97% of 841 companies in the Medical Devices & Instruments industry.
+However, the overall financial strength of DexCom is ranked 7 out of 10, indicating fair financial health.

 Profitability and Growth

 Investing in profitable companies, especially those with consistent profitability over the long term, is generally less risky.
+DexCom has been profitable 4 over the past 10 years.
+Its operating margin is 14.02%, which ranks better than 73.09% of 836 companies in the Medical Devices & Instruments industry.
+However, the overall profitability of DexCom is ranked 4 out of 10, indicating poor profitability.

-DexCom's profitability rank is 4 out of 10, indicating poor profitability.
-However, its growth rank is better than 77.51% of 738 companies in the Medical Devices & Instruments industry, indicating strong growth potential.
+The average annual revenue growth of DexCom is 19.4%, ranking better than 75.38% of 731 companies in the Medical Devices & Instruments industry.
+The 3-year average EBITDA growth is 31.8%, which ranks better than 77.78% of 738 companies in the same industry.

 ROIC vs WACC